gastrosurgeryailabs/db-insight-explorer/README.md

 ## How it Works

 This application uses:
-- **Streamlit**: For the web interface
+- **Streamlit**: For the web interface and interactive visualizations
 - **LangChain**: For creating the SQL agent
 - **SQLAlchemy**: For database connections
+- **Matplotlib**: For custom data visualizations
 - **LLM Providers**:
   - OpenAI
   - Azure OpenAI
   - AnythingLLM (with custom API endpoint support)

-The app translates your natural language questions into SQL queries and returns the results in a conversational format.
+The app translates your natural language questions into SQL queries and returns the results in a conversational format with appropriate data visualizations.

+## Data Visualization

+The application automatically suggests and generates appropriate visualizations based on your query results:

+- **Numeric Data**: Automatically detected and visualized using appropriate chart types
+- **Interactive Controls**: Customize your visualizations with:
+  - Chart type selection
+  - Axis configuration
+  - Binning options for histograms
+  - Multiple series support
+- **Smart Defaults**: Automatic selection of suitable visualization types based on data structure
+- **Export Options**: View and interact with visualizations directly in the interface

 ## LLM Provider Options